Shannon Beveridge: Career

 Beveridge first rose to prominence on her YouTube channel nowthisisliving.
 Many of the videos posed on her YouTube channel are about LGBTQ+ topics.
 Her former girlfriend Cammie Scott was often featured in her videos.
 On July 1, 2016, they posted a video channel explaining their breakup, which has received over 3.4 million views.

 Beveridge went on the "Love Is Love" tour with Miles McKenna and Rebecca Black in 2017.
 In 2017, Beveridge starred in the music video for her former girlfriend Fletcher's single "Wasted Youth."
 Fletcher's 2020 EP The S(ex) Tapes tells the aftermath of their breakup.
 She filmed and directed music videos for Fletcher's EP The S(ex) Tapes, including "Sex (With My Ex), which she also starred in.
 In July 2022, Fletcher released the single "Becky's So Hot" about Beveridge's new girlfriend, Becky Missal.

 Beveridge worked with her close friend, singer-songwriter Zolita, for a music video trilogy in 2021 and 2022.
 She played Zolita's high school cheerleading coach in "Somebody I Fucked Once," and was the creative director for "Single in September" and "I Fucking Love You."

 In 2024, Beveridge launched the podcast "exes and o's" about queer relationships and sex.
-The podcast has included a range of LGBT guests, including Nikki Hitlz, PeachPRC, Tegan and Sara, as well as her ex-girlfriend Fletcher.
+The podcast has included a range of LGBT guests, including Nikki Hiltz, PeachPRC, Tegan and Sara, as well as her ex-girlfriend Fletcher.

 Personal life

 Beveridge was born in Dallas, Texas and lived in Norman, Oklahoma while attending the University of Oklahoma before moving to her current home in Los Angeles.
 She graduated from the University of Oklahoma with a bachelor's degree in Finance and was in the Delta Delta Delta sorority.
 She dated fellow YouTuber Cammie Scott from November 2012 to May 2016.
 From 2016 to 2020, Beveridge dated singer-songwriter Fletcher.
 From 2021 to 2023, she dated LA-influencer Becky Missal.

 In July 2024, Beveridge posted on Instagram that she was dating LA-influencer Becca Moore.
 The two announced their breakup on an episode of the For The Girls podcast released in December 2024.
+Beveridge has been dating content creator and television host Tefi Pessoa since early 2025.